magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Villages Towns Cities/Maplemoor Town.md

 - **Cleansing Aura.** The town has a special aura around it due to [[Helen]] and her crystal.
 It allows the crops and livestock grown there to be mostly uncontaminated.
 - **Trading Hub.** The town serves as a trading hub for the area.
 Many merchants from the surrounding villages come here to barter and make a living.
 - **Connected.** The town is connected to a few nearby villages by unmaintained roads.
 	- [[Nisa Village]].
 North road, passing through the hills around Lunatine Mountain.
-Much of the metal tools in the town come from Nisa Village.
+Much of the metal tools in the town come from [[Nisa Village]].
 	- [[Chomoor Village Ruins]].
 South road.
 Most if not all of the horses in the town come from Chomoor Village.
+- **Mercenaries.** There are many hunter clans in the town.
+The most famous is the Serpentine Guard, a clan with the best track record for escort missions.